snedmagdous/snedmagdous/README.md

 ## 🌱 Background

 Cornell CS graduate with interdisciplinary experience across computer science, computational genomics, and mission-driven research.
 I've conducted international fieldwork in Ecuador, Cambodia, and Mexico, and worked at PwC, NAIC, and multiple research institutions.
-Beyond code, I'm a documentary filmmaker, muralist, and D1 athlete.
+Beyond code, I'm a documentary filmmaker, muralist, and artist.

 **What drives me:** Technology should serve the collective, not just maximize profit.
 My work bridges technical implementation with social impact—from healthcare equity to financial inclusion to policy-informed data science.